-The planning programs in the FY 2020 UPWP will emphasize continuation of the Performance Based Planning and Programming Process (PBPP) outlined in the current federal transportation legislation - Fixing America's Surface Transportation Act (FAST Act).
+The planning programs in the FY 2021 UPWP will emphasize continuation of the Performance Based Planning and Programming Process (PBPP) outlined in the current federal transportation legislation - Fixing America's Surface Transportation Act (FAST Act).
 PBPP has been fully integrated into the CORE MPO's planning process and will require periodic updates, maintenance and reporting.
-GDOT is the lead in updating highway performance targets and providing reports on them - Safety Targets are updated annually; and Pavement & Bridges or System Performance targets are updated every 2 years and 4 years respectively.
+GDOT is the lead agency for updating highway performance targets and providing reports on them - Safety Targets are updated annually; Pavement & Bridges targets are updated every 2 years; and System Performance targets are updated every 4 years.
 GDOT Intermodal and CAT are taking the lead in updating transit targets and providing reports on them annually.
-CORE MPO will coordinate with GDOT and CAT, review the updated targets for consistency, and make necessary amendments or administrative modifications to the 2045 MTP or FY 2018 - 2021 TIP as needed.
+CORE MPO will coordinate with GDOT and CAT, review the updated targets for consistency, and make necessary amendments or administrative modifications to Mobility 2045 and/or FY 2021 - 2024 TIP as needed.
 The MPO will complete all necessary system performance reports and make them available to our planning partners.